apptainer/singularity-userdocs/bind_paths_and_mounts.rst

 System-defined bind paths
 -------------------------

-The system administrator has the ability to define what bind paths will be included automatically inside each container.
-Some bind paths are automatically derived (e.g. a user’s home directory) and some are statically defined (e.g. bind paths in the Singularity configuration file).
+The system administrator can define what bind paths will be included automatically inside each container.
+Some bind paths are automatically derived (e.g., a user’s home directory) and some are statically defined (e.g. bind paths in the Singularity configuration file).
 In the default configuration, the system default bind points are ``$HOME`` , ``/sys:/sys`` , ``/proc:/proc``, ``/tmp:/tmp``, ``/var/tmp:/var/tmp``, ``/etc/resolv.conf:/etc/resolv.conf``,